-Here at HDI working as a Data Scientist, I currently manage the data on the UKCI funded CORECT-R project in collaboration with Professor Eva Morris from the University of Oxford.
+Here at HDI working as a Data Scientist, I currently manage the data on CRUK funded projects CORECT-R and CanGeneCanVar(Work Package 1) in collaboration with Professor Eva Morris from the University of Oxford.
 I also work on a couple of audits, Post Colonoscopy ColoRectal Cancer (PCCRC) and Post Endoscopy Upper GastroIntestinal Cancer (PEUGIC).

 Health Data Scientist

 Tameera has a first degree in Chemistry with Biotechnology and started her career as a technical writer for a tech company in India.
 Keen to pursue her interest in interdisciplinary research she studied for a masters by research in computational biology where she researched maximum likelihood and neighbour joining methods for building phylogenetic trees for antibiotic producing bacteria.
 During her PhD she used machine learning techniques to design in-silico models to predict viral antigenic variability in viruses to expedite the vaccine design process.
 This involved normalising large genomic and serological datasets before statistically analysing them to look for patterns/relationships to identify variables for mathematical models.